thomasbrus/gaddag/README.md

-# Ruby implementation of a GADDAG
+# GADDAG data structure in Ruby

 A [GADDAG](http://en.wikipedia.org/wiki/GADDAG) is a data structure that allows for fast lookup of words by substring.
 It is a directed acyclic graph, where